Module 2: VSAM Concepts

 - VSAM facilitates both sequential and random processing

-- IBM introduced VSAM as a replacement for several existing access methods provided by them earlier
+- IBM introduced VSAM as a replacement for several existing access methods provided by it earlier

 - KSDS (Key Sequenced Data Set) to replace ISAM (Indexed Sequential Access Method)